ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 # Discussion
 The current implementation using the HOG and the SVM classifier works quite well for the tested images and videos, but it turned out to be very slow (few frames per second).
-Even if it could be optimized in  C++ and parallelizing the search with the sliding windows, probably a deep learning approach would be better for real word applications.
+Even if it could be optimized in  C++ and by parallelizing the search with the sliding windows, probably a deep learning approach would be better for real word applications.
 The detector based on CNN are faster, more accurate and more robust.
-However, it is not a fair comparison since that the SSD is using the GPU.
+However, it has to be said that this is not a fair comparison since that the SSD is using the GPU.

 It would be useful also to use a tracking algorithm when the detection fails (if the detection is fast enough).
 It would worth a try [Open TDL](http://kahlan.eps.surrey.ac.uk/featurespace/tld/Publications/2011_tpami) or the [correlation_tracker](http://blog.dlib.net/2015/02/dlib-1813-released.html) from the dlib C++ library.